 Plotting a Way to Better Flow Quality

-The plot was created by importing the planar data into Tecplot and performing a triangulation on the data using the software’s triangulation tool.
+The plot was created by importing the planar data into Tecplot Focus.
+Then a triangulation on the data using the software’s triangulation tool was performed.
 Once the data was triangulated, the contour plots of w (z-component of velocity), Pt (total pressure) and Ps (static pressure) were generated, with the velocity vectors overlayed on the color contours.

-For proper comparison, it was important that the color contours and the velocity vectors have consistent levels and lengths throughout the plots.
-For this reason, the style of the plots (using Tecplot Stylesheets) were maintained and new data sets loaded, which made it easier to make consistent plots much faster, says Matthew D. Zeiger, senior scientist and CEO of Aeroprobe Corp.
+For proper comparison, it was important that the color contours and the velocity vectors had consistent levels and lengths throughout the plots.
+For this reason, the style of the plots (using Tecplot Stylesheets) were maintained and new data sets loaded.
+This made it easier to make consistent plots much faster, according to Matthew D. Zeiger, senior scientist and CEO of Aeroprobe Corp.

-Tecplot is the Visualization Tool of Choice at Aeroprobe
+Tecplot Focus is the Visualization Tool of Choice

 Tecplot Focus is also used at the company to visualize some of its internal data sets, which are used to determine if a probe/system is working properly, or in some cases to benchmark the probe data.